Adnane Tighadouini: Málaga

 On 10 July 2015, it was announced that Tighadouini had signed a five-year deal with Spanish La Liga side Málaga CF. He made his debut on 13 September, replacing compatriot Nordin Amrabat for the final seven minutes of a goalless draw against SD Eibar at the Estadio La Rosaleda.
 On 24 October, he scored his first goal for the Andalusians, opening their 2–0 home win over Deportivo de La Coruña.

 After just 12 competitive appearances in the first half of the season, Tighadouini was loaned to Kayserispor for its second half.

 Vitesse (loan)

 On 30 August 2016, Tighadouini re-joined Vitesse on a season-long loan.
 On 11 September 2016, he made his Vitesse return in a 1–0 away defeat against Ajax, replacing Chelsea loanee Nathan in the 64th minute.
 On 22 September 2016, he went on to score a brace in a 7–2 victory over Derde Divisie side ASV De Dijk in the KNVB Cup, scoring both goals in the space of four minutes.

 Tighadouini went on to win the 2017 Dutch Cup for Vitesse.
 He replaced Nathan Allan de Souza after 73 minutes of the final.
 Due to this result, the club won the KNVB Cup for the first time in its 125-year history.

 Twente (loan)

 On 23 August 2017, Tighadouini joined FC Twente on loan for the entire season.

+Later career

+During the 2018–19 season, Tighadouini was on loan with Danish Superliga club Esbjerg fB.
+In September 2019, he became a free agent after terminating his contract with Málaga.
+He subsequently joined Qatari club Al-Kharaitiyat in February 2020.
+In November 2020, he signed with Moroccan club Maghreb de Fès but was sidelined for eight months due to a severe COVID-19 infection.
+He later trained briefly with Vitesse but had to withdraw after contracting COVID-19 again.
+He resumed training in 2022; however, as of 2024, he has not secured a new club.